karilint/mammalbase/documentation/common/instructions.md

   something has been changed in the Dockerfile or `docker-compose.yml` file.

-Now if you go to [localhost:8000](http://localhost:8000), you should see the app running.
-You can also go to [localhost:8001](http://localhost:8001) to see or modify the created database.
-If the website doesn't show up, check the logs.
+Now if you go to [localhost:8000](http://localhost:8000), you should see the MammalBase app running.
+You can also go to phpMyAdmin at [localhost:8001](http://localhost:8001) to see or modify the created database.
+If the website doesn't show up wait some time or check the logs.
 Most likely the service just hasn't started yet.
+Startup can take something like 5-30sec.
+Or even more on first run as the app runs through all migrations.

 You can make changes to the django app in real time when the containers are running.
 The [`/app`](../../app) directory has been binded to the web